emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </div>

-After doing som research on the data ive learned that the data was collected in 2016 and represents 33 indivduals who decided to participate in having the data anlyzed.
-2016 is not very recent, health data from previous years can be useful but for the purpose of planningmarketing strategies for a current market it seems more likely the company should use data that represents their current customer clientail.
-Moreover, there are no identities associated with the participants as everything has been left anonoymous.
-The data itself is not very reliable or consistent.
-Futhermore, many of the participants did not log data for many days, many datasets lack the 33 participants analyzed in this case study.
-Additionally, the way in which the participants were chosen is not shared meaning we do not know if these participants were chosen randomly, whether they were part a more active customer group, or whther they were part of a lesser active group.
-Because of the lack of consistent information and no information on thebackground of many of the participants the data seems to be unreliable.

-It is unknown how the data itself was collected.
-However, the data originated from a third party.
-Lastly, I owuld like to make it clear that this data was provided by th authors of the capstone project and the dataset itself was downloaded from a Kaggle user, any other information on how this user obained the data is not made clear.
-In my opinion the data quality is not great alas, I will continue to process and analyze, for the purpose of completing the case study.
-Onward!
+After doing some research on the data, I found that it was collected in 2016 and includes data from 33 Bellabeat users who voluntarily agreed to share their information for analysis.
+Although historical health data can provide helpful insights, using data from 2016 might not be the best way to guide marketing strategies for today’s consumers.
+It would seem more effective to analyze data that accurately reflects Bellabeat's current customer base.
+Additionally, all of the data has been anonymized, and it remains unclear how these users were selected.
+We don't know if these users represent a randomly selected group or if they met some other criteria.
+The lack of available information, combined with the small sample size, makes it hard to determine how representative and reliable the data actually is.
+The data is also inconsistent — many datasets include fewer than 33 users, and entire days of data are absent.
+The data itself is sourced from a third party and made available on Kaggle by the user Mobius.
+Overall, the data quality could use some improvement.
+That said, I will continue with the analysis for the sake of this case study — onward!

 ---

 # 🧹 Excel Cleaning <a id="excel-cleaning"></a>